puzzle/tws24-fullstack-rust-slides/slides.md

 * Don't store references in structs and closures
   * Use owned values instead, i.e. String, not &str
   * Use `move` closures to capture values by move
-* Clone values which are still neeeded before move
+* Clone values which are still needed before move
 * Use `to_owned` to clone `&str` into `String`
 * Use `cloned` to clone elements while iterating